Latest business update for Southend businesses.

 - Consider and manage the risk of your business reopening

-We strongly encourage all businesses, voluntary and community settings preparing to reopen or open more fully to complete a Health & Safety Executive COVID-19 risk assessment.
-The assessment will help you:
+We strongly encourage all businesses, voluntary and community settings to complete and update Health & Safety Executive COVID-19 risk assessments.
+Assessments will help you:

 - Identify what work activity or situations might cause transmission of the virus